-The three scenarios you may encounter when accessing the menu system using a remote-access device (a terminal or personal computer and modem) are described in this section.
+In this section we will describe the three scenarios you may encounter when accessing the menu system using a remote-access device (a terminal or personal computer and modem).
 The three situations you may encounter depend on how the access-security mode has been configured in the Model 125 to be accessed.